dinphil/code-weekend/Markdown/index.md

 Enter the folder the contains your Node app with simple terminal commands like "cd".
 Once there, type "node" and hit enter.
 If you see a blank line that starts with ">", Node is installed properly and you're ready to go.
 If not, go back to the installation instructions and reinstall.

-To run a Node app, type "node app.js" into the terminal from the folder that contains app.js.
+The first time you run a node app, cd into the directory and run `npm install`.
+To run the Node app, type `node app.js` into the terminal from the folder that contains app.js.

 To see the app working, pull up an Internet browser.
 In the address bar, enter "localhost:3000".
 If all goes well, you should be able to see your app!